GSP

 specifies the file(s) to be affected by the command.

-If you use wildcards, it is necessary to enclose the specification in double quotes ("") for pattern matching to work.
+When using wildcards, enclose the specification in quotes in order for pattern matching to work; see SUBSTITUTION below.

 show command line help